Frequently Asked Questions

 I brush my dog all the time but every visit to the groomer results in a shave down, what gives?

 It’s very possible that your pet is matted at the skin level.
-Brushing often results in just the top part or the guard hairs being dematted.
+Brushing often results in just the top part, or the guard hairs being unmatted.
 Instead of using a brush, I recommend combing.
 Make sure you get all the way from the skin out to the ends of the hair.
 Also, comb everything from nose to tail.

 Should I brush my pet’s teeth?